geobtaa/metadata/docs/recipes/split-bbox.md

-# Split Bounding Boxes that cross the 180th Meridian
+# How to Split Bounding Boxes that cross the 180th Meridian

 ## Problem